manni8436/hackvent-calendar/README.md

 ![Site Color Scheme](assets/images/readme/design/colour-scheme.png)

-This color theme was used to represent slightly off traditional christmas colors, which is world wide know to be green and red, with hint
+This color theme was used to represent slightly off traditional christmas colors, which is world wide know to be green and red, with hint.

 1. Persian Plum Color (#621622) *was chosen as a background color to create nice contrast with the rest of the content.*
-1. Blue Green Color Wheel (#285B52) *was chosen for the doors of the challenges to create the contrast with the background image and to guide the user to click on a door challenge*
+1. Blue Green Color Wheel (#285B52) *was chosen for the doors of the challenges to create the contrast with the background image and to guide the user to click on a door challenge.*
-1. Keppel Color (#58B69B) *was chosen as a background of the last door reward to emphasis that the user finished all challenges*
+1. Keppel Color (#58B69B) *was chosen as a background of the last door reward to emphasis that the user finished all challenges.*
-1. Ghost White Color(#F2F3F8) *was chosen as a primary text color to increase readability*
+1. Ghost White Color(#F2F3F8) *was chosen as a primary text color to increase readability.*
-1. Saffron Color (#F8C51F) *was chosen as an accent color to make the name of the website and the name of the team more noticeable*
+1. Saffron Color (#F8C51F) *was chosen as an accent color to make the name of the website and the name of the team more noticeable.*

 * ### FONT FAMILY